mujina93/phaser2skeleton/README.md

 * [Git](https://git-scm.com/downloads) (this is mandatory to access this repository and to share your work with teammates).

 * A GitHub account (if you're reading this probably you already have one, but in case you don't [register a new account](https://github.com/join), it's free!).
-If you're new to GitHUb you'll need to register an SSH key too: detailed instruction [here](https://help.github.com/articles/connecting-to-github-with-ssh/) (sorry, it's out of this document's scope).
+If you're new to GitHUb you'll need to register an SSH key too: detailed instruction [here](https://help.github.com/articles/connecting-to-github-with-ssh/) (sorry, it's out of this document' scope).

 * A local web server.
 This is the tricky part, more details below.